 Pastors, young mothers, and plenty of others face a common challenge.
 How do we create structure in an unstructured week?

-The more unstructured time you have the more you need to manage yourself.
-As a pastor for twenty-five years and an author/speaker for five years I have had to think about this plenty.
+The more unstructured time you have, the more you need to manage yourself.
+As a pastor for twenty-five years and an author/speaker for ten years I have had to think about this plenty.
 As I talk with families, I am burdened by the number of stay-at-home moms who have difficulty bringing structure to their week.

 What Are My Roles and Goals?